spear-sim/spear/docs/content_guidelines.md

 ## Outliner

-- The _Outliner_ view should be consistent and human-readable so it is as easy as possible to browse
-- Each actor should have a meaningful name using a consistent naming convention with a consistent number of digits
-- Naming conventions should be consistent across scenes

-The _Outliner_ view in the Unreal Editor is organized as follows for each scene.
+For each scene, the _Outliner_ pane in the Unreal Editor is organized as follows.

 ```
-my_scene_name_0000                    # We name each scene (or "map" or "level" in Unreal parlance) using a
+my_scene_0000                         # We name each scene (or "map" or "level" in Unreal parlance) using a
 |                                     # lower_case_with_underscore naming convention and a four digit suffix
 |                                     # (e.g., apartment_0000, apartment_0001, etc).
 │                                     #